 The country market is running on Friday mornings again selling fresh fish and vegetables from the Memorial Hall.

-Bathsheba Surf is open for business however they are not hiring any wetsuits, gloves, boots or hoods.
+Bathsheba Surf is open for business.
 Surfboards and body boards can be hired and picked up outside after paying and dropped off outside when finished.

-Piran Surf is also open and will be offering board and wetsuit hire from 4th July.
+Piran Surf is also open and offering board and wetsuit hire.

-Surf hire and lessons are also available from Ticket to Ride surf school.
+Surf hire is also available from the Ticket to Ride surf school.

-Shops re-opened throughout the village on 15th June, selling pasties, ice creams and all your holiday memorabilia.
-The butchers and the bakery are both open.
-Healeys Cyder Farm shop and Callestick Ice Cream are both open, with restrictions in place.
+Shops have re-opened throughout the village, selling pasties, ice creams and all your holiday memorabilia.
+The butchers and the bakery are both open as is Healeys Cyder Farm shop and Callestick Ice Cream, with restrictions in place.

-We are anticipating a large influx of visitors from 4th July.
+We are experiencing a large influx of visitors this summer.
 As these small local shops only have capacity for a few shoppers at a time, it would be appreciated if guests could bring some of their own supplies with them, to avoid long queues and the shelves being emptied.

 Avoid the supermarket shop altogether and support Cornish farmers and food producers with veg, dairy, meat and fish boxes from the Cornish Food Box Co.

-Pubs and restaurants will be re-opening from the 4th July.
-These will either be in outdoor areas, or with limited capacity inside and with waiter service or ordering via apps.
-Most are offering takeaway for collection.
+Pubs and restaurants have re-opened offering either outdoor areas, or limited capacity inside, and with waiter service or ordering via apps.
+Many require pre-booking to adhere to social distancing.
+Most are also offering takeaway for collection.

 Haddocks End, Browns, and Pickwicks Fish and chips shops are open for takeaways as are Piran Thai, Mei Kitchen, Jaipur and Massala.
-Pasties and ice-creams are all available in the village, with takeaway coffee & cake is from Alcatraz, by the beach.
+Pasties and ice-creams are all available in the village, with takeaway coffee and cake from Alcatraz, by the beach.